jcollard/VibeDC/CombatHierarchy.md

 - `pendingSlideAnimation` (boolean): Flag to trigger immediate slide animation when entering action-timer phase after Delay/End Turn action.
 Cleared by ActionTimerPhaseHandler after triggering the slide.
 - `previousTurnOrder` (CombatUnit[]): Previous turn order (unit instances) before Delay/End Turn action.
 Used to animate FROM this order TO the new order.
 Cleared by ActionTimerPhaseHandler after starting the animation.
 - `pendingActionTimerMutation` ({ unit, newValue }): Pending action timer mutation to apply when entering action-timer phase.
 Delays the mutation until after phase transition to avoid showing new turn order in unit-turn phase for one frame.
 Applied by ActionTimerPhaseHandler at start of updatePhase().
+- `shouldEndCombat` (boolean): Flag indicating combat should end and return to exploration view.
+Set by VictoryPhaseHandler (Continue button) and DefeatPhaseHandler (Skip Encounter button).
+Monitored by CombatView to trigger onCombatEnd callback.
 **Dependencies:** CombatMap, CombatUnitManifest
 **Used By:** All phase handlers, CombatView, renderers, serialization